-As QA engineers, we will know systematic testing methods such as test case execution, regression testing and functional testing.
-But there is another testing strategy that has been driving an impact in the software development lifecycle which is the Exploratory Testing (ET).
-Knowledge of what it is, when to use it and how it is useful will help raise the quality of your tests.
+As QA engineers, we regularly follow systematic testing methods such as test case execution, regression testing, and functional testing.
+Alongside these structured approaches, another powerful testing strategy has made a strong impact across the software development lifecycle: Exploratory Testing (ET).

-Exploratory testing is a software testing type that explores the application, learns about its functionality, and identifies defects without writing test cases or scripts.
-Exploratory testing is all about testers applying their experience, intuition, and creativity to explore the application to identify areas that may not be covered by traditional test cases.
+Exploratory testing is a software testing approach where testers actively explore an application, learn its behavior, and identify defects without relying on predefined test cases or scripts.
+Instead of following written steps, testers apply their experience, intuition, and creativity to uncover issues that traditional test cases often miss.

 Test Design | Simultaneous design and execution | Test cases are designed ahead of time |